st-tu-dresden/inloop/README.md

 2. Install required software with `./support/scripts/debian_setup.sh` (Debian/Ubuntu) or
    `./support/scripts/macos_setup.sh` (macOS).

+3. On macOS, please run:

+           export CFLAGS="-I$(brew --prefix openssl)/include $CFLAGS" and
+           export LDFLAGS="-L$(brew --prefix openssl)/lib $LDFLAGS"

+   (This is necessary to build the `psycopg2` library.)

-3. Run `make init` and `make loaddb` to bootstrap your local development environment.
+4. Run `make init` and `make loaddb` to bootstrap your local development environment.
-   For macOS, you'll need to `export LDFLAGS="-L/usr/local/opt/openssl/lib"` and `export CPPFLAGS="-I/usr/local/opt/openssl/include"` before running `make init`, otherwise the build of the `psycopg2` library will fail.

-4. Start and monitor the development web server and huey workers with `pipenv run honcho start`.
+5. Start and monitor the development web server and huey workers with `pipenv run honcho start`.

-5. The previous step prints the address and port number of the local webserver that was started.
+6. The previous step prints the address and port number of the local webserver that was started.
    You can immediately log in using the demo user accounts *admin* and *student* with the password *secret*.